koka-lang/koka/doc/spec/tour.kk.md

 fun hclose( h : fhandle )    : <exn,filesys> ()
 ```

-we can now declare a `fread` effect to read from a file:
+Using these primitives, we can declare a `fread` effect to read from a file:
 ```unchecked
 effect fun fread() : string